 - What makes a species threatened or endangered?

 - How might a species adapt to a changing environment?

 This lesson plan was developed by the Sequoia Riverlands Trust (SRT) as part of their EARTH Academy program for high school students in the San Joaquin Valley.
 It uses the LandPKS Vegetation Module to teach students how to perform species density calculations for the threatened Striped Adobe Lily (Fritillaria striata).
 This program originally took place at the Lewis Hill Preserve in Tulare County, CA.

 EARTH Academy aims to bring more outdoor education to area schools.
 Using science education with an emphasis on the environment and the outdoor world, EARTH Academy prepares students for real careers.
-Learn more about EARTH Academy here and here.
+Learn more about EARTH Academy and the LandPKS collaboration with EARTH Academy.